An isomorphism of motivic Galois groups: Introduction

 \subsection{About the proof}

 As one would expect from the relation between motives and their associated Galois groups, proving our main result involves ``comparing'' Nori motives with Voevodsky motives.
-As we remarked above, this is a non-trivial task and we can only hope to relate these two categories indirectly: \begin{itemize} \item We construct a realization of Nori motives in the category of linear representations of Ayoub's Galois group:
+As we remarked above, this is a non-trivial task and we can hope to relate these two categories only indirectly: \begin{itemize} \item We construct a realization of Nori motives in the category of linear representations of Ayoub's Galois group:

-The main ingredients used in this construction are the six functors formalism for motives without transfers developed by Ayoub, and its compatibility with the Betti realization, also proved by Ayoub. \item We construct a realization of motives without transfers in the category of graded ${\cal O}(\grpn(k))$-comodules:
+The main ingredients used in this construction are the six functors formalism for motives without transfers due to Ayoub and Voevodsky, and its compatibility with the Betti realization, proved by Ayoub. \item We construct a realization of motives without transfers in the category of graded ${\cal O}(\grpn(k))$-comodules:

 In this construction the main tool used is the Basic Lemma due to Nori and, independently, to Beilinson. \end{itemize} In fact, we work throughout with arbitrary principal ideal domains as coefficients, not only $\Q$.
 Since we also use extensively the six functors formalism, we are forced to work with $\da(k)$, motives without transfers, instead of $\dm(k)$.
 In any case, the motivic Galois group of Ayoub does not see the difference between these two categories.